 Senior Leadership Team

 The Senior Leadership Team (SLT) was established in 2013 to assist the bishop in the running of the diocese.
-It consists of the Vicar General, the Archdeacon of Bendigo, the Registrar and the Bishop who meet fortnightly to discuss diocesan matters.
+It consists of the Bishop, the Vicar General, the Archdeacons, the Registrar and the Dean who meet monthly to discuss diocesan matters.